lancedb/lancedb/docs/src/cloud/cloud_faq.md

-This section provides a set of recommended best practices to help you get the most out of LanceDB Cloud.
-By following these guidelines, you can optimize your usage of LanceDB Cloud, improve performance, and ensure a smooth experience.
+This section provides answers to the most common questions asked about LanceDB Cloud.
+By following these guidelines, you can ensure a smooth, performant experience with LanceDB Cloud.

 ### Should I reuse the database connection?
 Yes!
 It is recommended to establish a single db connection and maintain it throughout your interaction with the tables within.